expo/react-native-infinite-scroll-view/README.md

 # InfiniteScrollView

-**NOTE:** don't try to use this until https://github.com/facebook/react-native/pull/785 is merged.

 InfiniteScrollView is a React Native scroll view that notifies you as the scroll offset approaches the bottom.
 You can instruct it to display a loading indicator while you load more content.
 This is a common design in feeds.
 InfiniteScrollView also supports horizontal scroll views.

 It conforms to [ScrollableMixin](https://github.com/exponentjs/react-native-scrollable-mixin) so you can compose it with other scrollable components.